integralfx/MemTestHelper/DDR4 OC Guide.md

   > Phy at AGESA defaults, except ProcODT of 40.0Ohm, which is an ASUS auto-rule for Optimem III.
 * Lower SOC voltage and/or VDDG IOD may help with stability.
 * On Ryzen 3000 and 5000, higher CLDO_VDDP can help with stability above DDR4-3600.
-  > Increasing cLDO_VDDP seems beneficial > 3600MHz MEMCLKs, as increasing it seems to improve the margins and hence help with potential training issues.
+  > Increasing cLDO_VDDP seems beneficial > 3600 MHz MEMCLKs, as increasing it seems to improve the margins and hence help with potential training issues.
 Source: [The Stilt](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html).

-  > This value is not to exceed 1.10V on Ryzen 3000 and 5000, and should always be restricted to at least 0.10V less than DRAM Voltage.
+  > This value is not to exceed 1.10 V on Ryzen 3000 and 5000, and should always be restricted to at least 0.10V less than DRAM Voltage.
 Source: [AMD](https://community.amd.com/t5/blogs/community-update-4-let-s-talk-dram/ba-p/415902)
-* When pushing FCLK around 1800MHz intermittent RAM training errors may be alleviated or completely eliminated by increasing VDDG CCD.
+* When pushing FCLK around 1800 MHz intermittent RAM training errors may be alleviated or completely eliminated by increasing VDDG CCD.

 # Useful Links
 ## Benchmarks